-As you can see, AMD’s line of Ryzen processors cover a wide range of core and thread counts, as well as being budget and enthusiast friendly.
-This isn’t without its compromises though.
+As you can see, AMD’s line of Ryzen processors covers a wide range of core and thread counts, as well as being budget and enthusiast-friendly.
+This isn’t without its compromises, though.

 AMD Ryzen base clock speeds tend to hover around the low to mid 3 GHz range.
-Even with Precision Boost they don’t reach 4.0 GHz until the 2nd gen & Threadripper come into play, with the exception of the Ryzen 5 1600X.
+Even with Precision Boost, they don’t reach 4.0 GHz until the 2nd/3rd gen & Threadripper come into play, except for the Ryzen 5 1600X.

-Something else to note is that every Ryzen CPU is unlocked to allow for overclocking.
-This makes it a great choice for an overclocked system on a budget.
+Something else to note is that every Ryzen CPU is unlocked to allow for overclocking, making them a great choice for an overclocked system on a budget.

-Until the somewhat recent release of AMD’s Ryzen line, if you were looking for a serious gaming CPU, then you’d be choosing Intel.
+Until the somewhat recent release of AMD’s Zen 2 Ryzen line, if you were looking for a serious gaming CPU, then you’d be choosing Intel.

 In recent years, Intel has dominated the gaming CPU market.
-Offering high clock speeds and good multi-threading, the Intel Core family was a no-brainer for gaming.
+Offering high clock speeds and superb single-core performance, the Intel Core family was a no-brainer for gaming.

 We’ve seen the Ryzen lineup, now let’s see what Intel’s Core line brings to the table.